SalishSeaCast/NEMO-Cmd/docs/development.rst

 Python Versions
 ===============

-The :kbd:`NEMO-Cmd` package is developed and tested using `Python`_ 3.5 or later.
+The :kbd:`NEMO-Cmd` package is developed and tested using `Python`_ 3.6.
 However,
-the package must also run under `Python`_ 2.7 for use on the Westgrid HPC platform.
+the package must also run under `Python`_ 2.7 for use on the Westgrid and Compute Canada HPC platforms.

 .. _NEMO-CmdGettingTheCode: